1, O Yahweh my God, in You do I take refuge; save me from all my pursuers and deliver me,

 16, His mischief returns upon his own head, and on his own skull his violence descends.

-17, I will give to the LORD the thanks due to His righteousness, and I will sing praise to the name of the LORD, the Most High.
+17, I will give to Yahweh the thanks due to His righteousness, and I will sing praise to the name of Yahweh, the Most High.

 This psalm is longer than the others I’ve commented on so far, which means this commentary will be a bit lengthy as well.
 Personally, I can relate to the words in these first two verses.
 David is likely talking of his military enemies since he was often at war with pagan nations and even within his own family (when his son Absalom attempted to usurp his throne).
 I’m no longer a soldier in the Army, so I can no longer relate to these words in the more literal sense, but I am at war within myself.